cristianbarreiro/cristianbarreiro/README.md

 <br/>

 <sub>
-ℹ️ Stats y Top Languages se generan de forma estática con GitHub Actions una vez por día.
-El streak depende de un servicio externo.
+ℹ️ Stats and Top Languages are generated statically using GitHub Actions once a day.
+The streak depends on an external service.
 </sub>

 </div>